 - Shirts /tops must not have words or pictures that promote anything inappropriate for children and must also be professional in nature.
 Torso must be covered at all times.
 No cleavage can be showing.
 No low-cut tops are allowed.
 No so-called "muscle shirts" are allowed. - Appropriate undergarments are required.
 Clothing must cover all undergarments.
-Sports bras are considered undergarments and must be completely covered by a shirt or other acceptable item. - Pants must be firmly secured. - Tattoos which display inappropriate graphics/messages for children must be covered. - Jeans may be worn on Friday. - Leggings must be professional in nature (i.e. not the type worn to the gym) and be worn in conjunction with a long shirt (shirt must extend to at least fingertips when arms held down to one's side).
+Sports bras are considered undergarments and must be completely covered by a shirt or other acceptable item. - Pants must be firmly secured. - Tattoos which display inappropriate graphics/messages for children must be covered. - Jeans may be worn on Friday. - Leggings must be professional in nature (i.e. not the type worn to the gym) and be worn in conjunction with a long shirt (shirt must extend to below buttocks).